ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A `dot-wild-selector` acts as a wildcard by selecting the nodes of all member values of an object in its input nodelist as well as all element nodes of an array in its input nodelist.
-The behaviour is unpredictable for an object with duplicate names.

 Applying the `dot-wild-selector` to a primitive JSON value (a number, a string, `true`, `false`, or `null`) selects no node.